nerdschoolbergen/build-and-deploy/exercise-3/README.md

 Instead of setting up a build server from scratch, we'll use GitHub Actions to do all the heavy lifting for us.

-As the name implies, this is a service for handling our Continuous Integration steps.
-We'll have to find another service for hosting our app once we've built and verified it using GitHub Actions.
+GitHub Actions is a service for handling our Continuous Integration steps.
+We will use another service for hosting our app once we've built and verified it using GitHub Actions.

 ```mermaid
 flowchart TD